 - Agave syrup is rich in fructose, which does not increase blood sugar levels as rapidly as glucose.

 - However, prolonged high intake of fructose may increase diabetes and CVD risk.
+Hence, it is not diabetic-friendly in nature.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.